pinskylab/how_we_work/working_agreement.md

   - Assume competence in our community
 5. Give credit, take responsibility
   - Celebrate success, in yourself and the community.
-  - If you see a problem, be forthcoming and try t0 find a solution
+  - If you see a problem, be forthcoming and try to find a solution
   - If you make a mistake, be honest and open
 6. Facilitate a diverse environment
   - Be open to others perspectives, engage with them, and be willing to revise your own